We're building a new, state-of-the-art electronic fare system that will make it faster, easier and more convenient to ride the bus or train.

 The future of fares

-…is easy.
-Not only will you have your choice of convenient payment methods, our new electronic fare system will make it simpler and easier to get around on TriMet:
+Paying your fare is about to get easier.
+Not only will you have your choice of convenient payment methods, a TriMet fare card will make it simpler and easier to get several great benefits on TriMet:

 Fast and hassle-free